ulfschneider/ulf.website/content/posts/journal/2020-03-28-an-rss-feed-for-github-pages.md

 title: An RSS feed for GitHub Pages
 ---

 RSS is a good thing.
 It simplifies to overview information that is produced by potentially many different sources.
-If someone has an RSS feed on her blog, you can easily subscribe to that feed and have all her published contents in your RSS reader – along with the published contents of other creators.
+If someone has an RSS feed on her blog, you can easily subscribe to that feed and have all her published contents in your RSS reader—along with the published contents of other creators.
 There is also a privacy advantage.
 You don´t have to provide your mail address to subscribe.

 I´m building my blog with Jekyll, and hosting it via GitHub Pages.
 Out of the box, Jekyll doesn´t have RSS feed support.
 One way to publish a feed is to use the <code>jekyll-feed</code> plugin, which is supported by GitHub Pages.
 You only need to activate it in your <code>\_config.yml</code>: